grpc/proposal/A93-xds-ext-proc.md

 sidestream to clear flow control at the HTTP/2 layer for the sidestream, and only then will it release flow control back to the downstream.

+If the ext_proc filter receives more data than allowed by flow control (i.e., if it receives more data once the available flow control window is less than or equal to 0), it will cancel the ext_proc stream and treat it as having failed with a non-OK status.

 In [observability mode](#observability-mode), flow control works a little differently, because it does not read from the ext_proc sidestream and therefore does not suffer from the deadlock problem